Local elections are heating up as we plunge into the coldest days of winter.

 The makeup of the Minneapolis City Council could look a lot different at the beginning of 2026, since elections will be held in each ward next November.

 Jeremiah Ellison announced in late November that he is not running for reelection in Ward 5.
-Since then, two candidates have come forward in the uncontested race.
+Since then, four candidates have come forward in the uncontested race.

 City Council candidates: